nimakarimipour/WALAWiki/Pointer-Analysis.md

--   Reduce WALA's reflection handling by calling `setReflectionOptions()` on the [`AnalysisOptions`](https://github.com/wala/WALA/blob/master/com.ibm.wala.core/src/com/ibm/wala/ipa/callgraph/AnalysisOptions.java) object used for pointer analysis.
+-   Reduce WALA's reflection handling by calling `setReflectionOptions()` on the [`AnalysisOptions`](https://github.com/wala/WALA/blob/master/com.ibm.wala.core/src/com/ibm/wala/ipa/callgraph/AnalysisOptions.java) an object used for pointer analysis.
 You may have to tinker to see what setting enables scalability for your application.

 Demand-Driven Pointer Analysis
 ------------------------------